Choices

 Click here to access this article.

 Frank J. Sulloway, "Birth Order and Sibling Competition."
-Handbook of Evolutionary Psychology, edited by Robin Dunbar and Louise Barrett (Oxford: Oxford University Press, 2007), pp. 297-311.
+The Oxford Handbook of Evolutionary Psychology, edited by Robin Dunbar and Louise Barrett (Oxford: Oxford University Press, 2007), pp. 297-311.

 Click here to access this article.